top of page

 an old couple discussing selling their home for care costs

-Finally, let’s say Emily avoids both remarriage and debt but later requires full-time care.
-While we often associate care needs with aging, accidents or illnesses can happen at any stage of life.
-Think of Michael Schumacher, the Formula 1 champion who suffered a life-changing brain injury while skiing.
-If Emily needs care, the local authority will assess her assets, including the family home, to cover the costs.
+Let's say Emily avoids debt and remarriage, but she subsequently needs full-time care.
+Although most people link care requirements with ageing, accidents or diseases can strike anyone at any stage of life.
+Consider Michael Schumacher, the Formula 1 champion who skiing resulted in a life-changing brain damage.
+Should Emily require care, the local government will evaluate her assets—including the family house—to help to meet the expenses.

 The Solution: A Protected Property Trust